-- 2.17 The suitability of sites for residential development will be assessed against policies in the National Planning Policy Framework and in the emerging Bassetlaw Local Plan.
-Where the development of a site would not comply with planning policy, a judgement is made regarding whether there is any prospect of making a scheme policy compliant. - 2.18 Suitability criteria take account of the following criteria:
+- 2.18 The suitability of sites for housing/employment development will be assessed against the National Planning Policy Framework and policies in the emerging Bassetlaw Local Plan.
+Where the development of a site would not comply with planning policy, a judgement is made regarding whether there is any prospect of making a scheme policy compliant. - 2.19 Site suitability take account of the following criteria: